cptlab/ASCEPT_2023_comptox_workshop/README.md

-This repository will contain material for the "Computational toxicology: Transforming toxicity testing in the 21st century" workshop held during the 2023 ASCEPT Annual Scientific Meeting.
+This repository contains material for the "Computational toxicology: Transforming toxicity testing in the 21st century" workshop held during the 2023 ASCEPT Annual Scientific Meeting.